owen-the-kid/stremio-rss-feed/readme.md

 ## License

-This project is available under the MIT License.
+This project is not licensed and i will not license it because it is made by Grok and Claude(The AI's by X and Anthropic)